 Tips For Your Own Treasury

-• Need a version of a CTP for your personal finances?
+- Need a version of a CTP for your personal finances?
 An advisor can fill that role for you.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors who serve your area.
-You can interview your advisor matches at no cost to decide which one is right for you.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-• Don’t sit around in your job unless you absolutely love it.
+- Don’t sit around in your job unless you love it.
 The CTP can be a great step forward for the right career, but finding the right market is critical.
 If you’re ready to advance, check out these top 10 cities for doing so.

 Photo credit: ©iStock.com/PeopleImages, ©iStock.com/Traimak_Ivan, ©iStock.com/asdesigner